alexmercerind/youtube-search-python/README.md

 # [youtube-search-python](https://github.com/alexmercerind/youtube-search-python)

-## This library will be/is no longer maintained as of 23rd June.
+## This library will be/is no longer maintained as of 23rd June 2022.
 Have a look [here](https://github.com/alexmercerind/youtube-search-python/issues/189).

 ##### Search for YouTube videos, channels & playlists.
 Get video & playlist information using link.
 Get search suggestions.